 In Figure 4, I begin my main analysis by plotting eight voter registration outcomes against students' reweighted GPAs normalized to the top four percent cutoff within their high school class.
-The first six panels show the total fraction of students who are registered to vote in the State of California, as well as the unconditional share who registered as Republicans, non-Republicans, Democrats, no party preference, and third parties.
+The first six panels show the total fraction of students who are registered to vote in the United States, as well as the unconditional share who registered as Republicans, non-Republicans, Democrats, no party preference, and third parties.
+I note that Democrats and independents are both pooled and measured separately because, consistent with evidence from national opinion polls of youth and precinct voting patterns from college campuses, in-sample independent voters favor Democrats on ballot tests by a 3 to 1 margin and are more than twice as ideologically proximiate to Democrats as Republicans (See Figure A.2 and Tables A.2 and A.3).
 The last two panels round out the figure by illustrating the unconditional proportion of students who switched between the major parties since first registering to vote.
 From initial inspection, there are clear discontinuities.
 Students eligible for the top percentile admission policy are less likely to register with the Republican Party or to switch from the Democratic to Republican Party, whereas there is a substantial increase in the rate at which students register no party preference or as an independent or Democrat.
 Other effects appear less precisely identified.